Banjerr/infusionRest/readme.md

 The idea is to make RESTful endpoints for various stuff for InfusionSoft

-Feel free to add more endpoints for stuff you'd like to use, maybe
+Feel free to add more endpoints for stuff you'd like to use, maybe.
+See Contributing section for info.

 # Documentation